scrain/datasciencecoursera/README.md

+## datasciencecoursera
-## This is my Data Scientist's Toolbox course project repo.
+This is my Data Scientist's Toolbox course project repo.
-## There are many like it, but this one is mine.
+There are many like it, but this one is mine.